nf-core/oncoanalyser/docs/output.md

 #### bwa-mem3

-[bwa-mem3](https://github.com/fg-labs/bwa-mem3) is a short-read mapping tool derived from BWA-MEM2 used to align reads to a large reference sequences.
+[bwa-mem3](https://github.com/fg-labs/bwa-mem3) is a short-read mapping tool derived from BWA-MEM2 used to align reads to large reference sequences.
 In `oncoanalyser`, bwa-mem3 is used to align DNA reads to the human genome.

 _No outputs are published directly from bwa-mem3, see [REDUX](#redux) for the fully processed alignment outputs_